americocunhajr/SoBioS/README.md

 - Americo Cunha

 ## Citing SoBioS

-We kindly ask users to cite the following reference in any publications reporting work done with **SoBioS**:
+If you use **SoBioS** in your research, please cite the following publication:
 - *Tosin M., Côrtes A.M.A., Cunha A. (2020) A Tutorial on Sobol’ Global Sensitivity Analysis Applied to Biological Models.
 In: da Silva F.A.B., Carels N., Trindade dos Santos M., Lopes F.J.P. (eds) Networks in Systems Biology: Applications for Disease Modeling.
 Computational Biology, vol 32.
 Springer, Cham https://doi.org/10.1007/978-3-030-51862-2_6*

 ```